jtempest/float_eq-rs/book/src/tutorials/basic_usage.md

 numbers] in the range from `f32::MIN_POSITIVE` to `f32::MAX`.

-The absolute distance between each pair of adjacent normal `f32` values varies depending on their size but their relative ratio is always 1.0000001.
+The absolute distance between each pair of adjacent normal `f32` values varies depending on their size but their relative distance is always very close to 1.0000001.
 We can illustrate this with some help from the [ieee754] crate:

 ```rust
 use ieee754::Ieee754;